Dartmouth, Nova Scotia: Natal Day

 Dartmouthians celebrate a civic holiday known as Natal Day since August 1895.
 The concept originated as a means to celebrate the arrival of the railway, but construction of the railway tracks was incomplete on the appointed day.
 Since all the preparations for the festivities were ready, organizers decided to go ahead with a celebration of the municipality's birthday instead.

 In 1941, the Dartmouth Natal Committee decided to erect a cairn in honour of the spirit and courage of the first English settlers to Dartmouth's shore.
 It is situated in Leighton Dillman Park, part of the common lands left to the community by the Quakers, and it overlooks the harbour where the first settlers built their homes.
 The monument stands 3 m high and is constructed from rocks gathered on Martinique Beach.
 A plaque in front of the cairn is inscribed and describes the arrival of the Alderney "on August 12, 1750 with 353 settlers."

 Sports

 The community hosted the ICF Canoe Sprint World Championships in 1997, 2009, and 2022.
 Dartmouth co-hosted the initial Canada Summer Games in 1969.

 The communities main sport centre is the Dartmouth (Zatzman) Sportsplex which hosts a pool, walking track, gym, and community spaces.

+Signs outside The Happy Face Museum were photographed in 2017.

 Media

 Diggstown was filmed in and around Dartmouth.

 The television show Trailer Park Boys was set in a fictional Dartmouth trailer park and was filmed in Dartmouth and its environs.
 The show featured actors (such as Robb Wells) and writers from Dartmouth.
 A documentary film about the creation and production of the Trailer Park Boys series is entitled Hearts of Dartmouth.

+The Happy Face Museum previously was open on 22 Wentworth Street, and contained ephemera and information about the smiley face.